 Freshmen Scholarships: All first-time freshmen are eligible to receive an academic scholarship from Shepherd University, granted they are not receiving Academic Common Market.
-The minimum scholarship requirements are a 3.0 cumulative high school GPA, a 1,000 SAT in Math + Reading (pre-March 2016 test dates), 1,100 SAT in Math + Reading (post March 2016 test dates) and/or a 22 ACT.
-These scholarships are renewable for three additional years with a 2.75 cumulative Shepherd GPA.
+The minimum scholarship requirements are a 3.0 cumulative high school G.P.A., an 1,100 SAT Composite and/or a 22 ACT composite.
+Students must meet both the GPA requirement and one of the standardized test requirements to receive the corresponding award.
+These scholarships are renewable for three additional years with a 2.75 cumulative Shepherd G.P.A.

 Multicultural Leadership Team Scholarships: Applications available through the Office of Multicultural Affairs.

 Academic Department Scholarships: Contact the department of your major and request any scholarship application that may be required.